Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Comments*
-Enter any further relevant information in this section.
+Enter any further relevant information in the box.
 The information entered here is displayed in the *Comments* column in the *Customer/supplier* tab.

 - [HELP]